panter/blog.panter.ch/source/2016-08-25-5-rules-to-git-better.html.markdown

 ## 4. Don't squash everything

 If you adhere to rule 1, every commit is meaningful and documents your work.
-Squashing removes a lot of valuable information about the history and all the changes in the codebase.
+Squashing removes a lot of valuable information about the history and all the changes done to the codebase.

 Squashing is useful when you have commits that semantically belong together, or if you have commits that amend other commits.
 So squashing (or interactive